AdobeDocs/campaign-standard.en/help/developing/using/configuring-the-resource-s-data-structure.md

 1. Click **[!UICONTROL Confirm]**.

 The indexes that were created appear in the list in the **[!UICONTROL Index]** section.

+To learn about best practices when creating indexes, see this [section](../../developing/using/data-model-best-practices.md#indexes).

 ## Defining links with other resources {#defining-links-with-other-resources}